yataoz/face_reenact_GDPW/README.md

         - Change the global head pose by supplying `global_pose <yaw, pitch or roll> <angle>` in the terminal prompt.
 E.g. `global_pose yaw -10` will set the yaw angle of global head pose to -10 degrees.
         - Change the jaw pose by supplying `jaw_pose <yaw, pitch or roll> <angle>` in the terminal prompt.
 E.g. `jaw_pose pitch 5` will set the pitch angle of jaw pose to 5 degrees.
         - Change the camera by supplying `cam <scale, tx or ty> <value>` in the terminal prompt.
 E.g. `cam scale 10` will set the camera scale to 10 and `cam tx -2` will set the camera horizontal shift to -2.
+        - Multiple changes can be applied all at once in a single terminal prompt.
+For example:
+            ```
+            shape 0 1.5 exp 0 -1 global_pose yaw -10 jaw_pose pitch 5 cam scale 10
+            ```
+        - Use `reset` in the terminal prompt to undo all changes/edits.

 ### Train the model:
 We do not provide the full training data here due to the large size of the VoxCeleb dataset.
 We provide several pre-processed training samples in `data/sample_train` (which you should have already downloaded from google drive).
 What we do in pre-processing is running the DECA fitter on the face images and save the FLAME mesh vertices that are projected to image space.